Rohit102497/HaphazardInputsReview/README.md

 # HaphazardInputsReview

 ## Overview
-This repository contains datasets and implementation codes of different models for the paper, titled "Adaptive Online Learning under Haphazard Input
-Conditions: A Comprehensive Review, Metrics, and Evaluation of Methodologies".
+This repository contains datasets and implementation codes of different models for the paper, titled "Online Learning under Haphazard Input Conditions: A Comprehensive Review and Analysis".

 ## Datasets
 We use 20 different datasets for this project.
 The link of all the datasets can be found below.
-Moreover, the datasets are also given in their respective folders inside `DataStorage/` directory.
+Moreover, some of the datasets are also given in their respective folders inside `Data/` directory.
-Out of the 20 datasets, X are big datasets, hence they are not provided inside the directory.
 To run them, please download the datsets files form the given link below and place them inside their respective directories (see instructions for each dataset below...).

 <p align="center">
 Small Datsets